LucasRodriguez/zeroid/README.md

 ⚠️ Note: The purpose of this protocol is not to provide a definition of identity or how to validate them.
 The intents is to facilitate the distribution issuance and verification of the identities in a completely private and sovereign manner.

-As per the W3C DID standard the table below identifies the impact of benefits of decentralised identities:
+As per the W3C DID standard the table below identifies the benefits of decentralised identities:

 | Goal | Description |
 |---|---|
 | Decentralization | Eliminate the requirement for centralized authorities or single point failure in identifier management, including the registration of globally unique identifiers, public verification keys, services, and other information. |